What can I learn from this page?

 - Benefits of Collecting Employee Feedback Through Change

 - What Point in the Change Process Should I Survey?

 What is Organizational Change?

-Organizational change is defined as the process of changing the working methods, equipment, strategy, or culture, for example in order to develop and deal with new situations or markets.
+Organizational change is defined as the process of changing the working methods, equipment, strategy, or culture, in order to develop and deal with new situations or markets as an example.

 When is it relevant to Measure Change?

 The Change Surveys are ideal for organizations that are going through any type of meaningful change or transformation, for example:

 - Operating Model Change